Joann B. Martin - Mississippi's Best Community Newspaper

 Survivors include two sons, Paul Martin of Natchez and James Martin of Starkville, Mississippi, three grandchildren, Chandler Martin, Brent Martin and Brittany Martin and a sister, Ruth Cain.

-Joann martin was born June 12, 1941 in Raymond.
+Joann Martin was born June 12, 1941 in Raymond.
 She was one of four daughters.
 She attended Raymond High School and was active in choir and church.
 She attended Hinds County Community College and graduated from Mississippi College with an education degree.
 She was a teacher in the Natchez area, then became a homemaker.
 She attended Washington Baptist Church, Cranfield Baptist Church and New Hope Baptist Church.

 She enjoyed gardening and church activities, spending time with her family, and listening to Elvis Presley.
 She especially enjoyed trips to the hair salon, eating fried catfish and ice cream and talking on the phone with her sons and friends.